xmartlabs/Eureka/README.md

 ## FAQ

-#### How to get the value of a row?

-The value of a row can be obtained with `row.value`.
-The type of this value is the type of the row (i.e. the value of a `PickerRow<String>` is of type `String`).

-#### How to change the bottom navigation accessory view?

-To change the behaviour of this you should set the navigation options of your controller.
-The `FormViewController` has a `navigationOptions` variable which is an enum and can have one or more of the following values:

-- **disabled**: no view at all
-- **enabled**: enable view at the bottom
-- **stopDisabledRow**: if the navigation should stop when the next row is disabled
-- **skipCanNotBecomeFirstResponderRow**: if the navigation should skip the rows that return false to `canBecomeFirstResponder()`

-The default value is `enabled & skipCanNotBecomeFirstResponderRow`

-If you want to change the whole view of the bottom you will have to override the `navigationAccessoryView` variable in your subclass of `FormViewController`.

 #### How to get a Row using its tag value

 We can get a particular row by invoking any of the following functions exposed by the `Form` class: